lilactown/helix/docs/motivation.md

 Helix accomplishes this by providing a collection of macros for creating components and elements.

-Years ago, the only way to build stateful React components was by defining a JavaScript class that extends React’s Component class and implements various lifecycle handlers.
-Most ClojureScript wrappers interop with this way of defining components.
+Years ago, the only way to build stateful React components was to define a JavaScript class that extended React’s `Component` class and implement various lifecycle handlers.
+Most ClojureScript wrappers interop through this way of building components.
 Since the release of [React Hooks](https://reactjs.org/docs/hooks-intro.html), a modern component is a JavaScript function that takes in a props object, and returns React Element objects.